-- Add 1 to 2 drops of ginger, lime and water and mix it with honey or stevia.
-Consume this blend twice daily.
+- Add 1 drop of ginger, lime and water and mix it with honey or stevia.
+Consume this blend up to twice daily.

 A drop of peppermint under the tongue or rubbed on the abdomen and the soles can relieve nausea almost instantly.

 6. Pain In The Back And Lower Leg